 Years Ended December 31, Increase

 2014 2013 (Decrease)

 Revenue \$ 1,516,177 \$ 1,778,785 (15)%

 Cost of sales (excluding depreciation and amortization expense) 1,270,296 1,514,669 (16)%

 Gross margin \$ 245,881 \$ 264,116 (7)%

-Gross margin percentage 169 6 15% 1%
+Gross margin percentage 169 % 15% 1%

 The decrease in revenue during the year ended December 31, 2014 compared to the year ended December 31, 2013 was due to lower revenue in North America, Latin America and the Eastern Hemisphere of \$114.7 million, \$83.3 million and \$64.6 million, respectively.
-The decrease in revenue in North America was due to a decrease of \$143.6 million in installation revenue primarily due to a project for one customer that was completed in 2013 and a decrease of \$122.4 million in production and processing equipment revenue, partially offset by a \$151.3 million increase in compressor revenue.
-The decrease in Latin America revenue was due to decrease of \$59.2 million, \$14.0 million and \$10.1 million in installation revenue, production and processing equipment revenue and compressor revenue, respectively.
-The decrease in revenue in the Eastern Hemisphere was due to a decrease of \$106.4 million in compressor revenue, partially offset by increases of \$24.0 million and \$17.8 million in installation revenue and production and processing equipment revenue, respectively.
-The decrease in gross margin was primarily caused by the revenue decrease explained above and additional costs charged to one project in North America related to a warranty expense accrual of approximately \$7.0 million during the year ended December 31, 2014, partially offset by cost overruns on three large turnkey projects recorded during the year ended December 31, 2013, partially offset by additional costs charged to a project in North America related to a warranty expense accrual during the year ended December 31, 2014.
+The decrease in revenue in North America was due to a decrease of \$143.6 million in installation revenue primarily due to a project for one customer that was completed in 2013 and a decrease of \$122.4 million in production and processing equipment revenue, partially offset by a \$151.3 million increase in compression equipment revenue.
+The decrease in Latin America revenue was due to decreases of \$59.2 million, \$14.0 million and \$10.1 million in installation revenue, production and processing equipment revenue and compression equipment revenue, respectively.
+The decrease in revenue in the Eastern Hemisphere was due to a decrease of \$106.4 million in compression equipment revenue, partially offset by increases of \$24.0 million and \$17.8 million in installation revenue and production and processing equipment revenue, respectively.
+The decrease in gross margin was primarily caused by the revenue decrease explained above and additional costs charged to one project in North America related to a warranty expense accrual of approximately \$7.0 million during the year ended December 31, 2014, partially offset by cost overruns on three large turnkey projects recorded during the year ended December 31, 2013 of approximately \$53.0 million.
+The increase in gross margin percentage was primarily caused by cost overruns on three large turnkey projects recorded during the year ended December 31, 2013, partially offset by additional costs charged to a project in North America related to a warranty expense accrual during the year ended December 31, 2014.